 - after a configurable time without any client requests for data of a specific traffic-light (e.g. 60s), its subscription is canceled and its cache is cleared (a following client request is again causing an initial external request (1.))

-The following screenshot shows the processing of a second client request for the same traffic-light data:
+The following screenshot shows the processing of a subsequent client request for the same traffic-light data:

-As we can see, the request to the tld_api is processed within 3ms, without any external call.
+The request to the tld_api is processed within 3ms without any external call.

 Experimental evaluation

-To be able to quantify the effects of using the GLOSA app, the geolocation and speed data sent with each request is persisted for analysis.
+To quantify the effects of using the GLOSA app, the geolocation and speed data is sent with each request was persisted for analysis.

-The following chart shows the speed profile of a bike ride to work without following the GLOSA speed recommendations:
+Speed profile of a bike ride without GLOSA speed recommendations:

-The trip had a duration of 00:32:16, and during this time 1,937 samples were collected (almost exactly one GPS update per second).
+The trip had a duration of 00:32:16, and during this time 1,937 samples were collected (one GPS update per second).

 The theoretical distance measured on a map is 10.7 km, the total sum of the distances between all sampled locations is 11.1 km (slightly longer, probably due to GPS inaccuracies and seemingly “less straight” movements).